About the Permitting Process

 In September 2019, RMR proposed drilling five water monitoring wells an estimated 125 to 250 feet down through the Leadville Limestone Formation, which is known to hold groundwater aquifers.
 RMR proposes using the existing Transfer Trail roadway to access the well sites.

-BLM is seeking scoping comments from the public through Oct.
+BLM accepted scoping comments from the public through Oct.
 24, 2019.
 The purpose of scoping comments is to raise issues for BLM to consider prior to issuing a permit for the drilling.

-The Citizens' Alliance is filing extensive technical comments raising many issues of concern over the proposed drilling.
-We are also encouraging our supporters to submit comments to BLM during the scoping period.
+The Citizens' Alliance filed extensive technical comments raising many issues of concern over the proposed drilling.
+BLM received about 250 comments during the scoping period.

 3. Cave and Karst Study: BLM has not yet released information about this study.